CrustaceanKing/Thomas-Wald/Website.md

 >As an official member of the UCSD Badminton Team, it is my job to inform you that I am not very good.
 I only just recently started Badminton, but have already fallen in love, and all though I was required to tell you I am not good, I am getting better and hope to someday be able to return a smash!
 ### <span style="color:Black">Surfing</span>

 >I am a self taught surfer, thus like badminton, I am not that great.
-That beong said, I have cause over 10 waves while standing!
+That being said, I have caught over 10 waves while standing!
 Not too impressive sure, but impressive to me.
 Usually, I'll surf with my friends on Saturday mornings at the La Jolla Cove, so if you ever see me make sure to say hello!

 ## <span style="color:Black">Coding Projects</span>